 Both the installations and the workshops are led by Mark Davis C.U.A, a dedicated horticulturalist and student of organic urban agriculture from Fredericksburg, Virginia.
 Mark was one of nine Fellows selected to be a part of one of the first USDA-NRCS funded Urban Agriculture Certification programs in the nation.
 He has also worked to found and run a community garden at Howard University, cultivating and re-purposing the empty lots around the university’s dormitories.
 He is an Eagle Scout and a self-taught herbalist, who has a very strong passion for inspiring others to cherish and value the Earth and to make use of whatever space they may have to do it!
 He may be young and lack formal farm management experience, but he is truly a student of his craft, and is dedicated to using what knowledge he has gained thus far to uplift and strengthen his community and anyone else ready to take the next step towards sustainability.

 The Black’s Law Dictionary defines sustainability as continuing growth or development without affecting the environment negatively.
-As citizens, we should be preparing to contribute to a newer, more sustainable system.
+As citizens, we should be preparing to contribute to the new regenerative food system of the future.
 One of the ways we can contribute is to start growing what food we can ourselves.
-Real Roots Food Systems has a mission to help shift the collective mindset to where everyone in a community is growing a small (if not considerable) portion of their own food, whether they live in the city or not.
-Within this system, people would grow the types of food that fit into their context (people in small apartments could grow microgreens, people in the suburbs grow tomatoes and cucumbers, more rural could grow potatoes and onions, etc).
-We could feed our own families or trade with other people who have different produce.
-We would save ALOT of money at the store.
+Real Roots Food Systems has a mission to help shift the collective mindset to where everyone in a community has a way to participate in this new food system.
+Whether this is through contributing to local composting, volunteering at a local farm site, or (and ideally) growing a small, if not considerable, portion of your own food — whether you live in the city or not.
+Within this system, awareness would grow of what it actually means to control the production of your community’s food…and the people within the community would have actual stake in that taking place.
+People could grow the types of food that fit into their context (people in small apartments could grow micro-greens, people in the suburbs grow tomatoes and cucumbers, more rural could grow potatoes and onions, etc).
+We could feed our own families, trade with other people who have different produce, or find a useful way to contribute to the system otherwise.
 We would know what went into the food we grew, and develop an appreciation for what we eat and put into our bodies.
-These are all examples of food system sustainability, and it’s hard to make an argument against a future like that.
-Real Roots Food Systems believes that we have left the production and quality of our food in somewhat dubious hands for long enough.
-The sooner we can relearn the skills it takes to care of ourselves and our communities, the better!
+These are all examples of food system sustainability…and it’s hard to make an argument against a future like that.

 2. Our Objectives